theNewFlesh/hidebound/README.md

 # Workflow
 The acronynm to remember for workflows is **CRUDES**: create, read, update, delete, export and search.
-Those operations constitue the main functionality that Hidebound supports.
+Those operations constitute the main functionality that Hidebound supports.

 ## *Create Asset*